theNewDynamic/hugo-module-tnd-search/README.md

 This module serve the two following purposes:

 - [x] Phase 1: Produce an index endpoint on your site
-- [x] Phase 2: Produce the JS front end search with Algolia.
+- [x] Phase 2: Produce the JS front end search with Algolia/InstantSearch.
-- [ ] Phase 3: Produce the JS front end search with other services
+- [x] Phase 3: Cater for MeiliSearch with InstantSearch

+TND Search adds tooling for site search.
+It takes care of
+1. Building an index to feed to your search service
+2. Building the front of your search with InstantSearch for either [Algolia](https://www.algolia.com/) or [MeiliSearch](https://www.meilisearch.com/)

 ## Requirements